sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 .. code-block:: python

     sphinxgallery_conf = {
-        'examples_dir' : '../examples',              # path to your examples scripts
+        'examples_dirs' : '../examples',              # path to your examples scripts
-        'gallery_dir'  : 'auto_examples'}            # path where to save gallery generated examples
+        'gallery_dirs'  : 'auto_examples'}            # path where to save gallery generated examples

 Directory paths are relative to your ``conf.py`` location.